 Strengthened career planning: pathways from school for students (docx - 330.11kb)

 Engaging Parents in Career Conversations (EPiCC)

-The EPiCC Framework provides customised resources to help schools work with parents to ensure that young people with disabilities are empowered with positive career messages both at school and at home.
+Engaging Parents in Career Conversations Framework includes customised resources to help schools work with parents to make sure students with a disability are empowered with positive career messages both at school and at home.

 Workplace learning: resources that help schools manage and run workplace learning programs for secondary school students.